Programmes in Leicester, UK

 alt

-The image of Garuda is used as a charm or an amulet to ward off snakes and poisons and so as well as the golden Garuda dagger handle we also find a golden ring which bears the image of Garuda and which was also excavated upon the island of the Philippines.
+'Garuda' is used as a charm or amulet to ward off snakes and poisons and as well as the golden dagger handle of 'Garuda' we also have a golden ring which bears the image of Garuda and was also excavated upon the island of the Philippines.

 alt

-The island of the Philippines seems to be one of the 'islands of gold' which are described in the Ancient Vedic scriptures as 'Suvarnabhumi' meaning the land ( bhumi ) of gold ( suvarna ) and 'Suvarnadvipa' meaning the island ( dvipa ) of gold ( suvarna ).
+The Philippine island seems to be one of the 'islands of gold' described in Vedic scriptures as 'Suvarnabhumi' meaning land ( bhumi ) of gold ( suvarna ) and 'Suvarnadvipa' meaning island ( dvipa ) of gold ( suvarna ).

-The Philippines was known by the medieval muslims to be the 'islands of gold' and it is said that only South Africa possesses more gold per land area and these islands along with the Indonesian islands of Java and Sumatra are mentioned in the Ancient Vedic scriptures such as the Ramayana as seen in the following verse.
+Philippines was known by muslims as the 'islands of gold' and only South Africa possesses more gold per land area and along with Java and Sumatra they are mentioned in the following verse of the Ramayana.

-“You strive hard in the island of 'Yavadvipa' which will be splendorous with seven kingdoms, like that even in Golden and Silver islands that are enwreathed with gold-mines in and around Yava islands.
-On crossing over Yava Island, there is a mountain named 'Shishira' which touches heaven with its peak and which gods and demons adore.
-You shall collectively rake through all the impassable mountains, waterfalls, and forests in these islands for the glorious wife of Rama.”
+“You strive hard in the island of 'Yavadvipa' which will be splendorous with seven kingdoms, like that even in Golden and Silver islands that are enwreathed with gold-mines in and around Yava islands."

 alt